 Before we discuss how to make your Drupal website accessible, let’s get to know the platform.

 Due to its reputation, many renowned firms and government organizations use Drupal to build their sites.

 Overall, Drupal is a well-known brand and is used by many developers and businesses.

-Besides these, Drupal also offers accessible modules that website owners can download for their websites.
+Drupal takes accessibility seriously and has created several guides on it, including their Accessibility handbook and theme guide.
+The site even offers accessible modules that website owners can download for their websites.

-Additionally, you can use modules by other people or build your own.
+You can use modules by other people or build your own.

 Drupal incorporates accessibility tools in its core code, beginning with Drupal 7.

 From Module 7, the code has various accessibility advancements, ensuring that your Drupal website complies with WCAG 2.0.
 Additionally, the organization has committed to making its older version ADA compliant.

 Thus, when you build a website using Drupal, it meets ADA and WCAG guidelines.